 A mock service simulates a real backend service.
-It contains one or more mock responses.
+It contains one or more reactions.

 A service has a unique pair of HTTP and HTTPS ports for addressing it in client applications.